MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilitySharedDataModel/FacilityCapacity.md

 ms.author: leeclontz
 ---

-# Facility capacity in Cloud for Sustainability shared data model (FacilityCapacity)
+# Facility capacity in Microsoft for Sustainability shared data model (FacilityCapacity)

 Entity to capture the facility's capacity dimension and measure for a specified time period.